Siberian intervention: Allied intervention (1918–1919)

 The joint Allied intervention began in August 1918.
 The first landing was by British troops in Vladivostok on 3 August.
 The Japanese entered through Vladivostok and points along the Manchurian border with more than 70,000 Japanese troops eventually being involved by the beginning of November.
 The deployment of such a large force for a rescue expedition made the Allies wary of Japanese intentions.
-The Americans landed their forces from 16 August-early September, eventually landing a total of 8,763 men.
-The British, Italian and French contingents joined the Czechs and Slovaks in an effort to re-establish the Eastern Front west of the Ural Mountains; as a result, the European allies trekked westwards.
+The Americans landed their forces from 16 August-early September, eventually landing a total of 8,763 men The British, Italian, and French contingents joined the Czechs and Slovaks in an effort to re-establish the Eastern Front west of the Ural Mountains; as a result, the European allies trekked westwards.
 It was agreed that 543 infantrymen and machine-gunners from Ward's British unit and the other Allied units would be sent Westwards to 'be used defensively and in reserve' until the Japanese arrived in strength.
 The Japanese, with their own objectives in mind, refused to proceed west of Lake Baikal and stayed behind.
 The Americans, suspicious of Japanese intentions, also stayed behind to keep an eye on the Japanese.
 By November, the Japanese occupied all ports and major towns in the Russian Maritime Provinces and in Siberia east of the city of Chita.

-In the summer of 1918 onwards, the Japanese army lent its support to White Russian elements; the 5th infantry division and the Japanese-backed Special Manchurian Detachment of Grigory Semyonov took control over Transbaikalia and founded a short-lived White Transbaikalia government.
+In the summer of 1918, the Japanese Army lent its support to White Russian elements; the 5th Infantry Division and the Japanese-backed Special Manchurian Detachment of Grigory Semyonov took control over Transbaikalia and founded a short-lived White Transbaikalia government.

 The Allied forces helped hold the line against the Bolsheviks in the far-east in the Ussuri River district, 70 miles north of Vladivostok.
 The British unit helped the Whites defend the line at Kraevesk.
 Outnumbered and outgunned, the small Allied forces were forced to withdraw.
 Two British armoured trains with two 12-pounder naval guns and two machine guns each were sent from Vladivostok as reinforcements.

-The British armoured trains were in action on the Ussuri front between 14–24 August 1918.
-Operating under a Japanese commander, the small British unit and other Allied forces played a small but important part in the battle of Dukhovskaya between 23–25 August.
+The British armoured trains were in action on the Ussuri front between 14 and 24 August 1918.
+Operating under a Japanese commander, the small British unit and other Allied forces played a small but important part in the battle of Dukhovskaya between 23 and 25 August.
 Five Bolshevik armed trains were attacked, supported by the British forces' own two armoured trains, and there were 600 fatal Japanese casualties.
-This limited but decisive action entirely eliminated organised Bolshevik resistance on the Ussuri front.
+This limited but decisive action eliminated organised Bolshevik resistance on the Ussuri front.